Confidence Sets for Causal Orderings: Inference for causal orderings

-Furthermore, we test each ordering in $\mathcal{S}_v$ simultaneously rather than sequentially.
-We first testing all orderings of length $z=2$.
-Subsequently, we only consider orderings of length $z=3$ that are formed by appending a node to a set of length $2$ that is not already rejected.
-We repeat this process for increasing $z$.
-This approach avoids redundant computation because the test of $\pa(v) \subseteq \pr(v) \subseteq \nd(v)$, only depends on the combination of elements included in $\pr(v)$ and not the specific ordering $\theta$.
+Furthermore, we test each ordering in $\mathcal{S}_V$ simultaneously rather than sequentially.
+We first testing all orderings of length $z=2$ \updatedText{and store all unrejected orderings in $\hat \Theta_2$}.
+Subsequently, we only consider orderings of length $z=3$ that are formed by appending a node to \updatedText{an ordering in $\hat \Theta_{z-1}$.
+The unrejected orderings are placed in $\hat \Theta_{z}$ and we repeat this process for increasing $z$.} This approach avoids redundant computation because the test of $\pa(v) \subseteq \pr(v) \subseteq \nd(v)$, only depends on the combination of elements included in $\pr(v)$ and not the specific ordering $\theta$.
 For example, when $z = 3$, once we have tested $\pa(6) \subseteq (4,5) \subseteq \nd(6)$ for the incomplete ordering $(4, 5, 6)$ we do not need to recompute the test for $(5, 4, 6)$.
 In the worst case, when the signal is small and no orderings are rejected, the procedure is still an exhaustive search.
-Nonetheless, in Section~\ref{sec:simulations}, we show that under reasonable signal-to-noise regimes, problems with $p = 20$ are feasible.
+However, in Section~\ref{sec:simulations}, we show that under reasonable signal-to-noise regimes, problems with $p = 20$ are feasible.